-- count (int) The number of posts to retrieve (default 10) - offset (int) The number of posts to offset (default 0) - recent (bool) Order by recent posts or not - tag (str) Filter by a specific tag - user_id (str) Filter by a specific user - include_draft (bool) Whether to include posts marked as draft or not metadata post_model post_table save_post (title, text, user_id, tags, draft=False, post_date=None, last_modified_date=None, meta data=None, post id=None)
+- count (int) The number of posts to retrieve (default 10) - offset (int) The number of posts to offset (default 0) - recent (bool) Order by recent posts or not - tag (str) Filter by a specific tag - user_id (str) Filter by a specific user - include_draft (bool) Whether to include posts marked as draft or not metadata post table

-Returns A list of posts, with each element a dict containing values for the following keys: (title, text, draft, post_date, last_modified_date).
+Returns A list of posts, with each element a dict containing values for the following keys: (title, text, draft, post date, last modified date).
 If count is None, then all the posts are returned.